AmsterdamUniversityPress/content-loading/onix.md

 3. find the file in the ??? folder and do ???

 ### an important table
+Fields in Zeno can have a different name from fields in CB Online.
+Here is a correspondence table.

 Veld in BooksOnix	|	Veld in Zeno	|	Locatie Zeno
 ----- | ----- | -----